hiDayDreamer/CS319/doc/MeetingLogs.md

 ***Participants:*** Aldo, Baris, Endi, Hygerta, Sila </br> ***Location:*** Library Room 05, Bilkent

 *Agenda*
- -Discussion: Design Report and first iteration demo.
+ - Discussion: Design Report and first iteration demo.
- -According to our UML diagrams from the analysis report, decide on the needed classes.
+ - According to our UML diagrams from the analysis report, decide on the needed classes.
- -Come up with a low level design for all the classes and the regarding interfaces.
+ - Come up with a low level design for all the classes and the regarding interfaces.
- -Decide on when the implementation stage will begin.
+ - Decide on when the implementation stage will begin.

  *Action Items*
  - [All] Engaged in the discussion, distributed the designing of the details of classes.
 Agreed on the next meeting date.